-The Three R’s of Early Childhood: Relationships, Resilience and Readiness, a DVD promoting school readiness and social emotional development
+The Three Rs of Early Childhood: Relationships, Resilience and Readiness, a DVD promoting school readiness and social emotional development (order form)

 A series of reflective practice DVDs Translation of early childhood products such as My Feeling Activity Book for Project ABC Los Angeles into Chinese and Korean

-WestEd Center for Prevention & Early Intervention, USC, & CEDD – Three R’s of Early Childhood: Relationships, Resilience and Readiness
+WestEd Center for Prevention & Early Intervention, USC, & CEDD – The Three Rs of Early Childhood: Relationships, Resilience and Readiness, a DVD promoting school readiness and social emotional development, order form

 Amini Virmani, E. & Ontai, L. (2010).
 Does Reflective Supervision Foster Caregiver Insightfulness?
 Infant Mental Health Journal, 31(1), 16-32.